Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 The most distinctive feature of FUT is the removal of a piece of skin from the back of the head instead of the collection of individual hair follicles.

-The most advantageous side of FUT is the ability to collect a high amount of hair follicles in one session.
-An unwanted side effect is the permanent linear scar the surgery leaves.
+The main advantage of FUT is the ability to collect a high number of hair follicles in one session.
+Its defining drawback is equally concrete: the strip method leaves a permanent linear scar in 100% of cases.

 What Is FUT Hair Transplant?